cwangrun/BowelNet/README.md

 ## Dataset:

-We use a private large abdominal CT dataset with partially and fully-labeled segmentation masks.
-Our dataset structure is as follows:
+We use a large private abdominal CT dataset with partially and fully-labeled segmentation annotation.
+Our dataset is organised as follows:

 ```
 BowelSegData